chanzuckerberg/single-cell/rfcs/XXXX-gene-sets/text.md

 ## Alternatives

-Because of the redundancy of the some pieces of data in the csv (geneset name, cellset identifiers) we considered using a json format instead, however discussions with scientists (our main users) made it clear that they felt more comfortable editing and working with a csv file.
+Because of the redundancy of the some pieces of data in the csv (gene set name, cellset identifiers) we considered using a json format instead, however discussions with scientists (our main users) made it clear that they felt more comfortable editing and working with a csv file.

 ## References